 How to empty the S3 bucket or delete it?

 To empty the bucket, you choose the right bucket in your bucket list & then click Empty.
 Then, you’ll be asked to type permanently delete in the field to be able to empty the bucket.
 Press Empty – and all your objects will be deleted.
 Don’t forget that versions will also disappear if you enabled versioning for your bucket.

 The deletion procedure is very similar.
-Still, there are a few things to remember:
+There are a few things to remember:

-- You won’t be able to delete the bucket unless it’s empty;
+- You can't delete a bucket unless it’s empty.

 - You can reuse the bucket name when the bucket is deleted.
 But if you’re planning to use the same bucket name any further, it’s better not to delete the bucket.
 Just empty it.

 - Amazon warns you that some issues could appear preventing you from reusing the name.
 For example, it may take some time before the name will become available to you again.

 To delete the bucket, go to the list of buckets > select the one you need > click Delete.
 Then you’ll be asked to type the bucket name to confirm the deletion.
 Finally, click Delete.

 Advanced S3 bucket settings

 There is a whole list of additional features you can set up for your Amazon S3 bucket.
 You add those during the creation process.
 Or just go to the Properties when your bucket is ready.